Margaret McCain: Early life and education

 McCain was born Margaret Norrie in Amos, Quebec.
 She received a Bachelor of Arts degree from Mount Allison University and a Bachelor of Social Work from the University of Toronto.

 Career

 McCain is the founding patron of the Muriel McQueen Fergusson Foundation for the elimination of family violence.
 From 1994 to 1997 she was the Lieutenant Governor of New Brunswick.

 Following her term of office, McCain became co-chair with James Fraser Mustard of The Early Years Study into early childhood learning.
 The first report, Early years study : reversing the real brain drain, was commissioned by the Government of Ontario.
 Subsequent reports were published by other organizations.
 McCain continued to advocate for improvements in early childhood education.

 In 2008, McCain and her husband Wallace opened the McCain Student Center at Mount Allison University.
 McCain served as the Chancellor of the university.

 Family

 She was married to the late billionaire entrepreneur Wallace McCain, who co-founded McCain Foods.
 She has four children, nine grandchildren and eight great-grandchildren.
+Her mother, Margaret Norrie, was the first woman appointed to the Senate of Canada from Nova Scotia.